-Right in the heart of Fitzroy, on Brunswick street, is this melting pot of Thai and Vietnamese fusion.
+Right in the heart of Fitzroy on Brunswick Street and also smack bang in the CBD, this melting pot of Thai and Vietnamese fusion is brimming with flavour.
 It boasts a fab selection of small and large serves of street food that’ll curb your Thai craving in no time.

 Jinda Thai Restaurant